 - For a list of normal and abnormal sounds: Sounds of Tesla Vehicles.

 The Owner’s Manual!
 You can read the owner’s manual pdf on any device by going to Tesla Account, selecting Manage on your car, and then Glovebox.
-The manual is also available in your car by going to Controls on your MCU and look in the lower-left corner.
+The manual is also available in your car by going to Controls -> Software.

 - “Tesla Model S – Best Car Ever!” by Frank van Gilluwe (@TeslaTap) and Kim Rogers

-- For a look at the progress, Tesla has made see Model S changes from 2012 to 2019
+- For a look at the progress, Tesla has made see Model S New and Old Comparisons, or Model X New and Old Comparisons

 - A must-read on the Model S by The Oatmeal